ricallinson/ifv/README.md

 ## Usage

 The game interface is currently text based.
-It will print out some of the story and when wait for a choice to be made.
+It will print out some of the story and then wait for a choice to be input.
 To make a choice enter the number of the option you want and then press the enter key.
 This will repeat until the game completes or is exited.

 ### story (required)